jmrog/vscode-nuget-package-manager/README.md

 ## Known Issues

+- The XML-to-JavaScript parser that this extension uses currently strips out comments from the `.csproj` file.
+Unfortunately, there is no way around this at the moment, but the eventual plan is to replace this dependency.
 - This extension only works with `.csproj` files for now; it may also support (deprecated) `project.json` files in the future.
 - The extension assumes that your project's `.csproj` file has the same